BECS: A Privacy-Preserving Computing Resource Sharing Mechanism for 6G Computing Power Network: Computing Allocation Based on NSGA-III-KDR

 subject to:

 Constraint (21) states that the actual task processing rate of the computing device must not exceed its service rate.
 Constraint (22) restricts the maximum transmit power of the user device.
 Constraint (23) guarantees that the task execution time does not exceed its deadline.
 Constraint (24) specifies that the computing energy consumption should not exceed the device's maximum available energy.
 Constraint (25) differentiates the computing capacities across three layers and specifies task offloading from devices with lower capacity to those with higher capacity.
-Constraint (26) stipulates that the computing demands of tasks offloaded to executing devices must not exceed their capacities.
+Constraint (26) mandates that the average rate of incoming computing workload to a device must not exceed its processing capacity.